duclairdeugoue/hms/README.md

 git clone https://github.com/duclairdeugoue/ci4-hmsapp.git
 ```

+2 - Enter inside the project folder and create an empty folder named `cache` inside the folder writable

-2 - Type the commands below to upgrade and install the project packages:
+3 - Type the commands below to upgrade and install the project packages:

 ```php
 composer update